5 Ways to Cut Staffing Costs While Maintaining Patient Care

 For institutions looking to restrict overtime, enact a plan such as the one below.

-According to a Training magazine’s 2017 Training Industry Report, it costs an average of $1,075 to hire and train a new employee.
-Because of the expense and time involved onboarding new workers, it’s important to hire and keep competent individuals.
+According to Training Magazine’s 2023 Training Industry Report, it costs an average of $954 to train a new employee.
+Because of the expense and time involved in onboarding new workers, it’s important to retain individuals.

 Retaining a quality staff starts with the hiring process, which should include identifying the qualities of the desired candidates, developing a recruitment plan, implementing interview best practices, and using behavioral assessments.